Planting Water Lilies

 The easiest way to go about planting lilies is to use a container or pot.
 This makes them easy to remove if you live in a climate where your pond freezes solid during the winter months.
 If your pond does not freeze solid, you may still wish to move your plants to a lower depth in your pond during the cold season.

 Another reason we recommend using a container for your planting is to protect them from any fish you may have.
+You can get cheap planter baskets right from Amazon.
 If planting in a koi pond be aware that koi can be very destructive when it comes to pond plantings.

 Your pot should not be planted any lower than 18 inches to begin.
 If your pond is deeper than that and it doesn’t have planting shelves, then you will need to put the pot up on something to reach that depth.
 The leaves will float to the surface.